Mike Reynolds (actor)

-Mike Reynolds (November 21, 1929 – July 2, 2022) was an American voice actor and writer.
+Michael Lee Reynolds (November 21, 1929 – July 2, 2022) was an American voice actor and writer.

 Career

 Reynolds had been a voice actor in animation and anime movies since 1973 until 2004, and had also been a screen actor in movies.
 His most distinctive acting characteristic was his gruff, gravely voice.

 He used his voice in the Power Rangers franchise until 2002.
 Two of his best-known roles are the voice of General Ivar in VR Troopers, Captain Mutiny in Power Rangers: Lost Galaxy, and Gennai from the American English dub of Digimon Adventure.
-Reynolds has also made appearances on Larry David's show Curb Your Enthusiasm.
+Reynolds also made an appearance on Larry David's show Curb Your Enthusiasm.

+Death

+Reynolds died on July 2, 2022.
+He was cremated and his ashes were spread at sea.